sisyphosloughs/photo-sidecar-cleaner/README.md

 #### Lightroom Classic

+> [!NOTE]
-**Note:** This procedure is only possible if you have configured Lightroom Classic to save metadata in XMP files.
+> This procedure is only possible if you have configured Lightroom Classic to save metadata in XMP files.
 This is not the case by default.
-See [Metadata and XMP](https://helpx.adobe.com/lightroom-classic/help/metadata-basics-actions.html).
+See [Metadata and XMP (Adobe Help)](https://helpx.adobe.com/lightroom-classic/help/metadata-basics-actions.html).
 As our [scenario shows](#why-can-there-be-orphaned-sidecar-files), it makes sense to enable the setting `Automatically write changes into XMP`.
 If you store metadata in the Lightroom catalog, you must search for the change manually: [
 Find missing photos (Adobe Help)](https://helpx.adobe.com/lightroom-classic/help/locate-missing-photos.html).

 1. Switch to Library mode.
 2. Expand the Folder panel.
 3. Right-click on a folder and select the command `Synchronize Folder`.
+> [!NOTE]
-  **Note:** This command does not synchronize with the cloud.
+> This command does not synchronize with the cloud.
 4. Activate the option `Remove Missing Pictures`.

 **Result:** The catalog is updated.